JuacoR/JuacoR/README.md

 ### 👨‍💻 About Me :
 - :house_with_garden:  Buenos Aires, Argentina
-- 💻  React Developer at Padbol
+- 💻  Developer at Padbol
-- 💻  Developer at @Bleex